Online Selfish Load Balancing: Preliminaries

 We also consider the fractional relaxation of the problem, which is used as an intermediate step for a randomized algorithm.
 In the fractional version, we can have a fractional assignment for each job $j$.
 We use $x_{ij}$ to denote the fraction of $j$ scheduled on $i$.
 We have $\sum_{i=1}^{m} x_{ij} = 1$.
 The load contributed to machine $i$ by job $j$ is $p_j \cdot x_{ij}$, the corresponding processing time is $p_j \cdot x_{ij} / s_i$.

-\paragraph{Machine-Side and Job-Side Truthfulness.} We call a mechanism \emph{machine-side truthful} if, for every machine $i$, reporting its real speed $s_i$ can maximize its (expected) utility $\E[P_i-C_i]$.
-We call a mechanism \emph{job-side truthful} if, for every job $j$, reporting its real size $p_j$, maximizes its expected utility $-\E[F_j + Q_j]$.
+\paragraph{Machine-Side and Job-Side Truthfulness.} By standard definition, a mechanism is considered truthful if reporting true information is always the best strategy for each selfish agent.
+Specifically, we call a mechanism \emph{machine-side truthful} if, for every machine $i$, reporting its real speed $s_i$ can maximize its (expected) utility $\E[P_i-C_i]$, even after he knows all online jobs at the end.
+We call a mechanism \emph{job-side truthful} if, for every job $j$, after knowing the current load of every machine at its arrival, reporting its real size $p_j$, maximizes its expected utility $-\E[F_j + Q_j]$.
 If a mechanism is both machine-side truthful and job-side truthful, we call it \emph{two-sided truthful}.

 We aim to design a centralized (randomized) online algorithm that can be implemented by a two-sided truthful mechanism with two specific payment functions on the machine side and the job side.
 If it can be done, we call such algorithms machine-side implementable and job-side implementable, respectively.
 If both, then they are two-sided implementable.
 The following lemma is well-known in the literature.